sparkledradical/Eye-Cancer-Patients-Record-Dataset-Project/README.md

 ---

-## 2. Demographic Distribution
+## 2. Age Demographic Distribution
 **Questions:**
-- What is the distribution of age, gender, and other demographics?
+- What is the distribution of age demographics?
--
--

-**Purpose:** Describe the population.
-Helps detect imbalances (like more males than females) which could affect analysis.
+**Purpose:** Describe the population based on age-related data.
+Helps identify patterns that could lead to discoveries.

+**Discovery:** Based on the charts below, I noticed a distinct pattern in the senior age group.
+I want to further analyze correlations involving the senior group across different attributes in the dataset.

 <p float="left">
 <img src="age_distribution_patients.png" width="400"/>